-Welcome back to another episode of Crypto Classroom.
-This article will be covering Crypto 101: What is Basic Attention Token (BAT)?
+Welcome back to another episode of Crypto Classroom Crypto 101: What is Basic Attention Token (BAT)?
+This article will be covering Basic Attention Token or BAT.
 On average people spend more than 3 and a half hours on our phones and computers.
 Nowadays, with people staying inside all the time, the usage of technology has spiked up even more.
 I’m sure that many of you guys out there are looking at social media, knowing or unknowingly watching thousands of ads per day.

 So now you may ask, how does it work?
 Great, let me answer that for you.
 The BAT is an ERC20 utility token, ( if you haven’t yet seen our video on ERC20, be sure to check it out before watching this one!).
 It connects advertisers, publishers and users with their blockchain-based digital advertising and service platform.
 The usage of this token occurs only on the Brave Browser which is a web browser specially created by the BAT token development team.
 On this website, advertisers can publish their ads by locking BAT tokens in the Smart Contracts.
 Users that view the ads will then receive the locked tokens.
 Afterwards, based on the user’s attention, the content creators will also be given a portion of the tokens.